Platonic-Systems/generics-sop-examples/draft.md

 data Bool = False | True
 ```

-Parametrized types, such as `Maybe`, have type-level function as their kind:
+Parametrized types, such as `Maybe`, have a type-level function as their kind:

 ```haskell
 type Maybe :: Type -> Type
 data Maybe a = Nothing | Just a
 ```

-This says that "the type `Maybe` is of kind `Type -> Type`".
-In other words, `Maybe` is a *type-level function* that takes a type of kind `Type` as argument, and returns another type of the same kind `Type` as its result.
+Here we say that "the type `Maybe` is of kind `Type -> Type`".
+In other words, `Maybe` is a *type-level function* that takes a type of kind `Type` as an argument and returns another type of the same kind `Type` as its result.

 Finally, we are now in a position to understand the kind of `TheseTable` described in the prior section: